DPI-WE/js-page-lifecycle-events/content.md

 #### Explanation:

 - `data-controller="filter"`: Attaches the filter Stimulus controller to the `div`.
-- `data-action="input->filter#applyFilters"`: Binds the input event on the text field to the applyFilters method in the filter controller.
+- `data-action="input->filter#applyFilters"`: Binds the input event on the text field to the applyFilters method in the filter controller. `input` specifies the event type to listen for (in this case, the input event which occurs when the user types in the field). `filter#applyFilters` specifies the method (`applyFilters`) in the filter controller to call when the event occurs.
 - `data-filter-target="list"`: Marks the `ul` element as a target that the filter controller can reference directly.

 ### Step 3: Implement the Controller Logic